day8/re-frame/docs/on-dynamics.md

 Computation which creates the state, this Computation is itself controlled by the State because, for example, predicates on State determine which branches of Computation are executed.
 So, there's a feedback loop between these two.

-For a programmer, even just a few steps into any mental stimulation, there can be a lot to juggle, and we could be near the limits of our cognitive budget.
+For a programmer, even just a few steps into any mental simulation, there can be a lot to juggle, and we could be near the limits of our cognitive budget.
 Which leads to Dijkstra's lament.

 Certain kinds of interactions between time, `State` & `Computation` reduce dynamic complexity,